DevExpress/testcafe-studio-docs/documentation/getting-started/README.md

 ## Add New Actions to the Test

 You can continue the recording to add more steps to the test.
-The Test Editor also contains an **Actions** panel with specific actions that can be added to the test both during and after recording.
+The Test Editor also contains an **Actions** panel with specific actions that can be added to the test during and after recording.

 This step adds an assertion that checks if the **Thank you** page displays the name you entered as **Your name**.
-You can add the assertion while recording to visually select which object to verify on the tested page.
+You can add the assertion while recording to select which object to verify on the tested page.

 To continue recording the test, click the ![Record test actions](../../images/getting-started/record-test-icon.png) **Record test actions** button on the toolbar.
 TestCafe Studio replays the previous actions and waits for new ones.